 April “1st” is my favorite day because it just brings out the best in everyone..
 News is much more colorful on this day -which is why I wanted to share some of my favorite “April 1st” tech news.
 To start…here is … Continue reading →

-.Please see the bottom of the post for giveaway details!
-Last Tuesday I not only had the opportunity to attend a preview of the movie “Insurgent” (released Friday March 20, 2015) but the location was in the San Francisco office of Dolby Laboratories … Continue reading →
+.Please see the bottom of the post for giveaway details (GIVEAWAY CLOSED)!
+Last Tuesday I not only had the opportunity to attend a preview of the movie “Insurgent” (released Friday March 20, 2015) but the location was in the San Francisco office … Continue reading →

 I have always open about the dichotomy of being equally tech savvy and craft challenged.
 Even looking at the beautiful crafts on Pinterest makes me hyper ventilate..When I took the time to understand what caused my advanced state of craft issues, … Continue reading →

 What factors and usability issues need to be overcome for consumers to adopt technology?
 I have a simplistic attitude towards consumer technology that stems from my background in programming, database design, usability testing and technical project management: the … Continue reading →

 Because kids have access to browsers on many devices they can roam the internet which can result in kids seeing inappropriate content.
 The best defense for parents is to make sure they educate their kids on internet safety and have … Continue reading →